-Second, scheduling of mediation is not dependent upon a court calendar, but through the private arrangements of the parties and the mediation attorney.
-Consequently, it generally provides a more convenient and more timely method of resolving a disputed issue for the parties.
+Second, scheduling of mediation is not dependent upon a court calendar, but through the parties' private arrangements and the mediation attorney.
+Consequently, it provides a more convenient and more timely method of resolving a disputed issue for the parties.

 Third, because mediation is not bound by the rules and laws that govern court procedures and legally mandated remedies, mediated agreements can be more creative than those imposed by a court.
 The purpose of mediation is to fashion an arrangement that the parties themselves want, rather than what a court may impose.
 Consequently, parties often tend to comply voluntarily with mediated remedies, minimizing the likelihood that the agreement will later have to be enforced by a court order.

 Fourth, the mediator is not a judge.
 Rather than imposing a result or dictating it to the parties, the mediation attorney's job is to facilitate an agreement between the parties and to help them to negotiate a mutually satisfactory result among a broad range of possibilities.
 Whereas a judge controls the parties and the resolution of a dispute through the force of law, a mediator is specifically trained to provide neutral information and advice to the parties and to minimize the contention between them in order to enhance the ability of the parties to formulate a resolution that satisfies their competing interests.